johanley/precision-timekeeping/README.md

 But in SOFA, to go from one timescale to another, you need to think about the specific chain of conversions that gets you from A to B.

 There's a choice or trade-off in the design of conversions between timescales:
-- execute a specific sequence of multiple steps (more steps, but each step retains its maximum precision), as in SOFA
+- execute a specific sequence of multiple steps which you have to be aware of (more steps, but each step retains its maximum precision), as in SOFA
-- execute in a single step, as in this library
+- execute in a single step, and always in the same way, as in this library

 The single-step design is implemented here by simply requiring each timescale to define how it differs from TAI.
-This allows inter-conversion from A to B in one method call.
+This allows conversion from A to B in one method call.

 ### Included Timescales